Session ONE – Utilising Big Data Analytics to Extract Value and Achieve Actionable Business Insights

 - Making Business Sense of Big Data: What does it mean for your enterprise and how can you harness it to add value and improve performance?

-- Forecasting and Decision-Making: Turning data into new visibility, gaining real-time and actionable insights and business intelligence to inform better decision-making
+- Turning data into new visibility and business intelligence

 - Utilising predictive analytics for impactful action